The Great Dictator: Awards

 Chaplin also won best actor awards at National Board of Review awards and New York Film Critics Circle Awards.

 In 1997, The Great Dictator was selected by the Library of Congress for preservation in the United States National Film Registry as being "culturally, historically or aesthetically significant".

 In 2000, the American Film Institute ranked the film No. 37 in its "100 Years...
 100 Laughs" list.

 The February 2020 issue of New York Magazine lists The Great Dictator as among "The Best Movies That Lost Best Picture at the Oscars."

-The film holds a 92% "Fresh" rating on the review aggregator website Rotten Tomatoes based on 48 reviews, with an average rating of 8.90/10.
+The film holds a 92% "Fresh" rating on the review aggregator website Rotten Tomatoes based on 53 reviews.
 The consensus reads, "Charlie Chaplin demonstrates that his comedic voice is undiminished by dialogue in this rousing satire of tyranny, which may be more distinguished by its uplifting humanism than its gags."
 Film critic Roger Ebert of Chicago Sun-Times gave the film four stars out of four and included it in his Great Movies list.